BenNoumaBadreddine/databases-connection/README.md

 ## Pytests

-In order to check if the project is working please execute the pytests inside the 'tests' folder.
+In order to check if the project is working please execute the pytests inside the 'test_dbconnections' folder.